What’s the difference between the IELTS and CELPIP?

 Spellcheck: This a huge one!
 The CELPIP test has spellcheck, but the IELTS doesn’t.
 Keep in mind that similarly-spelled words like “quit” and quiet” will not be recognized by spellcheck, so meaning and accuracy are still important.

-That’s why I encourage you to try out some free sample tests on the official IELTS and CELPIP websites.
-Only you can decide which format you prefer.
+I still encourage you to try out some free sample tests on the official IELTS and CELPIP websites and see which test you prefer.

 There is one MAJOR difference between the IELTS and CELPIP exam, and that is…THE SPEAKING TEST!